-Absences of less than one day, except as noted below, should not be charged to accumulated time off such as vacation or sick leave or taken as leave without pay for non-represented FLSA exempt employees.
-Absences must still be pre-approved according to bureau work rules and expectations.
+Absences of less than one day, except as noted below, should not be charged to accumulated time off such as vacation or sick leave or taken as leave without pay for nonrepresented FLSA exempt employees.
+Absences must still be preapproved according to bureau work rules and expectations.

-Under the following circumstances absences of less than one day should be charged to accumulated leave, or as "no pay' if the employee does not have sufficient accumulated leave to cover the partial day absence:
+Under the following circumstances absences of less than one day may be charged to accumulated leave, or as "no pay" if the employee does not have sufficient accumulated leave to cover the partial day absence:

 - 1. Where, on an ongoing basis, the employee is not working their regularly scheduled (standard) work hours due to, but not limited to, working a reduced hour schedule or an intermittent leave schedule, ("not working their regularly scheduled (standard) work hours" means the employee does not work at least 75% of their scheduled work hours during the payroll period); or - 2.
-Where the employee arrives at work on a single day three or more hours after the start of their regular scheduled work hours or leaves work three or more hours prior to the end of their regular scheduled work hours, or is absent during their workday for 3 or more hours; or - 3.
+Where the employee arrives at work on a single day four or more hours after the start of their regular scheduled work hours or leaves work four or more hours prior to the end of their regular scheduled work hours; or - 3.
 Where the employee has not worked 75% of their standard hours during the workweek in which a partial day absence is requested (a manager may determine the partial day absence should be charged to accumulated leave during a workweek where the employee has not reported to work 75% of their standard hours); or - 4.
 Where the employee requests a partial day absence to work on an election, such as a campaign or ballot measure.
 In such circumstances, the employee's absence must be charged to accumulated leave or taken as leave without pay if the employee has insufficient accumulated leave.